aridoza/foundational-java/garbage-collection/README.md

 The technology behind garbage collection has greatly evolved in the last 20 years or so, and there are large companies that make a career out of optimizing garbage collection.
 We won't get into the precise details, but the common theme is that the JVM allocates an area of memory called the **heap**, where it stores all objects.

-When the heap starts to fill up, Java runs a background process (the garbage collector) that looks at every object in the heap and traces its references transitively to determine whether they're still directly or indirectly referenced by any live thread.
+When the heap starts to fill up, Java runs a background process (the garbage collector) that looks at every object in the heap and traces its references transitively to determine if they're still directly or indirectly referenced by any live thread.
 If they're not, then they're eligible for collection.

-The garbage collector will mark those for collection, and then in a sweep process, will remove that memory and perform a compaction so the memory once again becomes available.
+The garbage collector will mark those for collection and then, in a sweep process, remove that memory and perform a compaction so the memory once again becomes available.

 Consider the following program: